-Marden's Club is a ski club formed in 1920s for the enjoyment of "skiing the mountains", whether that be on the piste, ski-racing or off piste.
-Originally known as the Grisons Ski Club, the name was changed to Marden's Club when it was reformed in Klosters in 1929, in memory of Jock Marden, a prominent skier who died climbing in the Andes in 1928.
+Marden’s Club was formed in 1920s for the enjoyment of “skiing the mountains”, whether that be on piste, ski-racing or off piste.
+Originally known as Grisons Ski Club, after the Swiss region, the name was changed to Marden’s Club when it was reformed in Klosters in 1929, in memory of Jock Marden, a prominent skier with the club, who died climbing in the Andes in 1928.

-Still centered in Klosters, Marden's remains a social ski club with a focus on amateur ski racing and junior training.
-Marden's currently has around 500 members with membership of the club open to regular visitors to Klosters who are proposed and seconded by existing members.
-It organises races both over New Year and at Easter while during the Easter holidays the club also runs a junior race training program for children aged between 7 and 14, who meet the necessary entry requirements.
-The aspiration of the committee is to provide an exciting winter program of events to cater for the changing requirements of its members and foster a camaraderie and passion for skiing and ski racing.
+Still centered in Klosters, Marden’s remains a social ski club with a focus on amateur ski-racing and junior training.
+Marden’s currently has around 500 members with club membership open to regular visitors to Klosters who are proposed and seconded by existing members.

 Introducing the Marden’s Junior Training 2012 trailer